vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;margin-left:15px" alt="Home Assistant logo" height="100px"></a>

-Maybe you have one or more vendor-locked hubs with it's own smart sensors, and each hub has its own app.
+Maybe you have one or more vendor-locked hubs with its own smart sensors, and each hub has its own app.
 And ALL your data is stored in the big guys cloud.
 And there is no way you can let them work nicely together or combine it in one app.

 "Home automations with Home Assistant" you heard about it, you read about it, and it all sounds as the holy grail!
 You've made the choice to dive into the rabbit hole called "Home Assistant" (aka HA).

-Or if you running already Home Assistant on a Raspberry but it will now become a bit slower and want to upgrade to something more powerful but don't want to spend a fortune on it.
+Or if you're already running Home Assistant on a Raspberry, but it will now become a bit slower and want to upgrade to something more powerful but don't want to spend a fortune on it.
-Then you're there on the right place to find out which hardware is the best for you.
+Then you're there at the right place to find out which hardware is the best for you.

 <a href="images_hardware/beelink_front_back.jpg">
 <img src="images_hardware/beelink_front_back.jpg" {{style_img_right}} alt="Beelink model mini pc" height="100px">